cristinaponcela/cristinaponcela.github.io/_posts/2024-10-18-Map APIS and How To Add Custom Markers.md

 ![Desktop View](/assets/img/more_pics_markers.png){: width="14vw height="21vw" }
 ![Desktop View](/assets/img/black_pics_markers.png){: width="14vw height="21vw" }

+> Warning: if you ever get the weird black lines as streets on the Emulator on flutter_google_maps, don't worry.
+When the zoom goes above 13, these appear, but should go away once you test it on a real device.
+{: .prompt-warning }

 ## How To Add Custom Markers to Google Maps in Flutter